Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-j.kruger/Team Charter - PeeWee 1.md

 # Project Team (roles and responsibilities)

--Jennifer Kruger - PI - management of project, collating input from all team members, funding, collaboration with key opinion leaders, organisation of team.
+*Jennifer Kruger - PI - management of project, collating input from all team members, funding, collaboration with key opinion leaders, organisation of team.
--David Budgett, key developer of the device
+*David Budgett, key developer of the device
--Poul Nielsen, key design and developer
+*Poul Nielsen, key design and developer
 -David Chan, Master student on analysis of data -Melanie
 -Stephanie Budgett, statistics